pombredanne/red-fab-deploy/README.markdown

 IMPORTANT: Right now for postgres autoscaling to work, your clusters need to be named 'database' and 'web', with the correct server_types (see below).

+ALSO IMPORTANT: Postgres autoscaling may turn off the server that has your database on it.
+Right now there is no backup system.
+Make sure this is what you want to do.

 ### Backwards Compatibility
 Every effort has been made to ensure backwards compatibility... but I'm sure something will be broken.
 Sorry.